lucydoja/Card-Dealer/README.md

 This program was developed using **HTML** and **JavaScript**.
 For styling **CSS** was implemented.

-### Vew:
+### View:
-You can view this project in the following  link (https://lucydoja.github.io/Tictactoe-Gato/) and explore for yourself.
+You can view this project in the following  link (https://lucydoja.github.io/Card-Dealer/) and explore for yourself.

 If you want to run the project on Gitpod your will have to run the following on your command line:
 ```